r-k-g/rowan.gaertner.ca/site/secondary/portfolio.md

 [GitHub](https://github.com/r-k-g/simon-game)

 ![Simon Game](/assets/images/simon_sc.png)
 A simon-like light pattern memory game.
 Originally an assignment for a computer science class, the task was to recreate the game simon using pyFLTK.
-With some free time on my hands, I added circular button hit detection, a score saving system, and window resizing.
+With some free time on my hands, I added circular button hit detection, a score saving system, and nice window resizing.
 {% endrender_card %}